WATER

 the tranquility of this unique setting.

-on the awesome Orange and Breede Rivers in the Western Cape.
+day canoe trips on the awesome Orange and Breede Rivers in

-is a special place for a canoe holiday combining magnificent
+the Eastern Cape is a special place for a canoe holiday combining

-worth a special mention is Mana Pools in Zimbabwe.
-This remote
+a canoe trip worth a special mention is Mana Pools in Zimbabwe.

-wilderness destination is possibly one of the most exciting
+This remote wilderness destination is possibly one of the

 White water rafting in South Africa is a thrilling and unique